 Enter your email address to get the recipes and course!
 You'll need to visit your inbox and confirm your subscription to get it.

-If ‘how do you get protein?’ is question #1 from clients who are interested in a plant-based diet, then ‘what are plant-based omega-3 sources?’ may be question #2.
-This post is dedicated entirely to DHA needs for Plant-Based Diets: what omega 3 fatty-acids are, where to find them, why you need them in your diet, recommendations for pregnant women, and supplement guidelines.
+DHA needs for plant-based diets.
+A Dietitian answers all of your DHA nutrition questions including: what omega 3 fatty-acids are, where to find them, why you need them in your diet, recommendations for pregnant women, and supplement guidelines.

 Omega-3 fatty acids are considered essential fatty acids.
 Simply put, this means they are necessary for our health and our bodies cannot make them—we have to get them through food or supplements.
 Having enough omega-3 fatty acids in the diet is critical for brain function, lowering harmful lipid levels (LDL cholesterol and triglycerides), reducing the inflammatory response in the arteries.* In basic terms, we need them and most of us aren’t getting enough.